 A little advice for users

-Although the tears, pardon: the user's tear fluid can keep the lens working during the day, researchers suggest soaking it in a saline solution overnight, thus ensuring a full charge each morning.
+While the user's tears, sorry: tear fluid, can keep the lens functioning during the day, researchers suggest soaking it in a saline solution overnight, thus ensuring a full charge every morning.

 The research was published in the journal nano-energy, and I'll link it here.